inyourwalls/Blossom/README.md

 If it looks like a crash whenever you try to select a photo for the wallpaper, disable "Loop" in the app and then you'll be able to create wallpapers again.

+### There are frame jumps or fade out to black

+If you notice frame jumps on the last second of the video or if you notice the video fading to black for a second - you have to switch to another wallpaper, disable looping, switch back to your live wallpaper and wait for 5 seconds - and enable looping afterwards.
+It should fix itself.

 ### Does it consume battery?

 It uses as much battery as a normal live photo.